 Water Filter Regulations

-- What you are filtering for, such as by-products, taste or lead, for example
+- What you are filtering for, such as by-products, chlorine taste, or lead,

-- Where the unit is installed or used, such as the countertop or under the sink
+- Where the unit is installed or used, such as a countertop, or under the sink

 - The rated service life of the filter, usually expressed in months or gallons